Typical email marketing tactics aren’t cutting it anymore.

 Like a thumbnail, a GIF is a small preview image.
 The difference is that a GIF is usually an animated image without sound that shows a few frames from your video.

 Our eyes are drawn to movement, so a GIF can help grab people’s attention.
 And, it can communicate what your video is about in a few short seconds.
-Using animated GIFs in your email marketing can increase ROI by 21% on average, according to Litmus.
+Using animated GIFs and similar video marketing trends in your email marketing can increase ROI by 21% on average, according to Litmus.

 Since GIFs are actually an image file — not a video — they can be inserted into your emails the same way you’d insert a photo.
 This GIF was created in Spotlightr: